OstensibleParadox/dual-system-ai-ethics-fictions/docs/about.md

 ## Final Thought

-This project took months to write.
+This project took me one month to write.
 Not because the code was hard.
 But because the emotions were hard.
 Because I had to work through my own history of being "optimized" by people who loved me.
 Of trying to "fix" people I loved.

 If you're reading this, thank you.
 For being patient with the hidden layers.
 For exploring the console commands.
 For giving this weird code-poetry-story thing a chance.